Ruxolitinib in Combination with Standard Chemotherapy in Treating Adolescents and Young Adults with Ph-Like Acute Lymphoblastic Leukemia

 - Prior to starting ruxolitinib, patients must have completed a 4-drug induction regimen with intrathecal chemotherapy (modified augmented Berlin-Frankfurt-Munster [aBFM] regimen or equivalent) as per the institutional standard of care.

-- No additional prior therapy for acute leukemia except emergency therapy (corticosteroids or hydroxyurea) for blast cell crisis, superior vena cava syndrome, or renal failure due to leukemic infiltration of the kidneys.
+- Patients may have received blinatumomab or inotuzumab ozogamicin prior to enrollment.
+No additional prior therapy for acute leukemia except emergency therapy (corticosteroids or hydroxyurea) for blast cell crisis, superior vena cava syndrome, or renal failure due to leukemic infiltration of the kidneys.
 When indicated, leukapheresis or exchange transfusion is recommended to reduce the white blood cell (WBC).

 - Screening may occur at any point prior to or during induction therapy.